Funding for Unpaid Summer Internships

 Does whether I receive financial aid from the College impact my application?

 Some internship funding sources are for financial aid recipients only.
-In addition, whether a student receives financial aid is one of many criteria used in the application review and decision process.
+For other funding sources, whether a student receives financial aid is one of many criteria used in the application review and decision process.

 I need help making my budget.
 What are the guidelines?